ragingwind/rust-programming-language-summary/readme.md

 ### Match one pattern

-`if let`: syntax sugar for a match that runs code when the value matches one pattern
+`if let` is `syntax sugar` for a match that runs code when the value matches one pattern

 ```rust
 let some_u8_value = Some(0u8);